 Dated: April 2008 (Updated May 2014)

 NOTE: Ordinarly, Know Bull! does not display the 'proof' that exists against workplace bullies.
-But we're making an exception in this instance and presenting a small fraction of a workplace bully example (see the end of this article for information).
+But we're making an exception in this instance and present a small fraction of a workplace bully example (see the end of this article for information).

 Bullying in the workplace is on the increase, largely 'un-